samhaswon/skin_segmentation/README.md

 U<sup>2</sup>Net is still going to do best with 1024x1024 inputs, U<sup>2</sup>NetP with 512x512, and DeepLabV3MobileNetV3 with 256x256,
 though either U<sup>2</sup>Net or U<sup>2</sup>NetP may do well with the next lowest resolution.

+Some of these results are, admittedly, confusing considering that what should decrease inference time increases it in some cases.
+Also, onnxruntime is very much a time-memory tradeoff decision.
+While it is faster, it may use too much memory depending on the intended application.
+Additionally, the torch compile mode is `max-autotune-no-cudagraphs` and took a while to do, though this is not included in the average time reported.

 | Model                                                    | 256x256 | 320x320 | 512x512 | 1024x1024 | 1280x1280 | 1728x1728 | 2048x2048 |
 |:---------------------------------------------------------|:--------|:--------|:--------|:----------|:----------|:----------|:----------|